-Have you ever stood up in class about to do a presentation or been to an oral exam and gone completely blank, like someone just switched off your brain and you are no longer able to think or move?
+Have you ever stood up in class about to do a presentation or been to a speaking exam and gone completely blank, like someone just switched off your brain and you are no longer able to think or move?
 Yeah, me too…

 Performance anxiety symptoms may include: